toppa/Shashin/readme.txt

 * More user friendly UI for adding albums, photos, and videos (uses jQuery tabs menu)
 * Accepts Google+ URLs for adding albums
 * Bug fix: When "include in random" is set for an album, it now correctly cascades to the photos in the album
+* Adjust fancybox css z-index so it appears over the Twenty Eleven header
 * Code refactor: Removed unneeded passing around of autoloader object
 * Code refactor: Refactored setup for synchronizing